-News from across the North East, events and resources
+News from OPAL schools across the North East, events and resources

 Every year we celebrate the amazing work of schools across the region.
 Behind the scenes of great play are committed individuals, children and businesses who all work extremely hard to ensure children have access to wonderfully rich play environments.